tobbie/design-patterns/definition.md

 20. Strategy design pattern: Here, we create objects which represent various strategies and a context object whose behavior varies as per its strategy object.

 In the example attached, an instance of the Car class accepts an engine strategy.
 There are two engine strategies defined, StraightSixEngine and V8Engine.
 Each encapsulates a variant of an engine algorithm.
 Each shares a common interface.
-Be sure to couple clients to the interface shared by each of the strategies, and not to any concrete strategy

 21. Visitor design pattern: represent an operation to be performed on the elements of an object structure.
 Visitor lets you define a new operation without changing the classes of the elements on which it operates.

-Order contains an array of product and exposes simple method to add new product to the list.Order contains an array of product and exposes simple method to aaccept a new product to the list.
+Order contains an array of product and exposes simple method to add new product to the list.Order contains an array of product and exposes simple method to accept a new product to the list.
 We can define operations in a separate classes and we can visit the order with that operation.
 Order will apply that operation to every product from the list.
 That way we don’t have to expose internal representation of products and we don’t have to extend Order or Product if we wan’t to add new operation.

-22. template_method design pattern: Define the skeleton of an algorithm in an operation, deferring some steps to subclasses.Its subclasses can override the method implementation as per need but the invocation is to be in the same way as defined by an abstract class.
-Template Method lets subclasses redefine certain steps of an algorithm without changing the algorithm’s structure.
+22. template_method design pattern: Define the skeleton of an algorithm in an operation, deferring some steps to subclasses.

-The #build_car method of the CarBuilder class defines an algorithm containing a step which is expected to vary, the #add_engine method.
-Therefore, we’ve elected to apply the Template Method pattern to the #add_engine step.
-It is to be defined in derivatives (subclasses) of the CarBuilder class.
-Derivative (Subclass) of CarBuilder.Determines which engine will be used for the build_car algotithm.
+The Order Class which includes the `Visitable module.
+Order will apply that operation to every product from the list.
+That way we don’t have to expose internal representation of products and we don’t have to extend Order or Product if we wan’t to add new operation.